Sahel paradise whydah

-The Sahel paradise whydah, yellow-naped whydah or northern paradise whydah (Vidua orientalis) is a small songbird.
+The Sahel paradise whydah, or northern paradise whydah (Vidua orientalis) is a small songbird in the passerine family Viduidae.

 Taxonomy

-Vidua orientalis has often been considered a subspecies of eastern paradise whydah, Vidua paradisea, since both birds parasitise the green-winged pytilia, Pytilia melba, a common species of estrildid finch.
-However, the finch has two subspecies, nominate melba and citerior, which are sometimes treated as separate species.
-The ranges of these two taxa correspond well to those of V.paradisea and V. orientalis.
+Vidua orientalis has in the past sometimes been considered a subspecies of eastern paradise whydah, Vidua paradisea, since both birds parasitise the green-winged pytilia Pytilia melba, a common species of waxbill.
+However, the pytilia has two subspecies, nominate P. m. melba and P. m. citerior, which are sometimes treated as separate species; the ranges of these two subspecies correspond well to those of V. paradisea and V. orientalis, respectively.